Welcome to today's edition of the Rush 24-7 podcast.

 It is important to understand that whoever orchestrated this also was smart enough to realize not to serve dinner until Cruz got up to speak.

-There were no plates and knives and forks and all that to make any noise.
+There were no plates and knives and forks and all that to make any noise when Trump and Kasich were speaking.

-But between the break, between Kasich and Cruz, they served dinner.
+But between the break between Kasich and Cruz, they served dinner.

 So people were also eating during Cruz's remarks.

-And it was at some point during Cruz's speech, they turned off somebody who turned off the podium microphone and turned on all of the room microphones, picking up all the white noise in the room, making it look like that was the only noise in the room that nobody was listening.
+And it was at some point during Cruz's speech, they turned off, somebody turned off the podium microphone and turned on all of the room microphones, picking up all the white noise in the room, making it look like that was the only noise in the room that nobody was listening.

-And meanwhile, if you're watching this, there's there's Cruz, his arms are waving around and he's given a speech.
+His arms are waving around and he's giving a speech.

 Nothing has changed in his mind.